 6. Search Engine Optimization (SEO)

-The foundation of your marketing program is your website.
+Your website is the foundation of your marketing program.
 A website that is more than three years old may be out of date (mobile version?).
 Is the site ranked in the top three search results for specific keywords?
-To identify issues and problems, use search engine optimization diagnostics such as SEOmoz.
+Use search engine optimization diagnostics such as SEOmoz to identify issues and problems.

 What are your traffic statistics?